 6 Ways to Turn The Classic Into an End of Summer Sipper

 A few simple tweaks to the recipe will take this classic cocktail and turn it into a refreshing last days of summer favorite.
+You can opt for a vodka cocktail or add a few simple embellishments to a classic cocktail.
 Below are 6 suggested variations:

 - Add Sparkle: Top-off your cocktail with a splash of club soda to add a bit of fizz